otrego/go-type1/README.md

   - *.tfm* : the LaTeX font metric files.
   - *.map* : the mapping-declaration files that tell latex how to associate the fonts with names
-  - *.sty* : macro files that make it easier to work with the font
+  - *.sty* : Tex macro files that make it easier to work with the font

 ### Tex and Tex Distributions.